davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 migration channels hosting cumulates, which are sometimes re-entrained by small-volume volcanism.
 Such a network is linked to progressive percolation of melt upwards from a deep mantle source.

-As discussed in @sec:temperature-significance, the LREE disequilibrium seen in several samples (especially CK-4) could be the signature of a fossil heating event not fully re-equilibrated in LREEs.
-This is underscored by the presence of melt-infiltration textures in sample CK-4.

 ## Origin of the Crystal Knob basalt